 Following steps can be taken in order to take your organization one more step toward being a complaint organization and ready for an ICE audit at any point of time.

 - Correct & complete Form I-9: Make sure I-9 forms are completed correctly and accurately for all new hires.
-Ensure the employee completes section one of the I-9 on the first day of employment and the I-9 is filled within 3 business days from the date of hire.
+Ensure the employee completes section one of the I-9 on the first day of employment and section 2 of I-9 is completed within 3 business days from the date of hire.
 Accept only original documents, not photocopies, and don’t require additional documents from foreign employees.
 Make sure all I-9 documents are verified in person to ensure that documents are legitimate.
 Do not accept tampered, photocopied, faxed or scanned documents for I-9 purposes.
 Employers should allow the employee to choose from the list of acceptable documents.

 - Set out I-9 compliance policy: Establish an I-9 compliance policy in the company and make sure that the policy is followed uniformly across locations irrespective of race or gender.
 This will safeguard you from discrimination lawsuits, establish good faith efforts and mitigate potential penalties.

 - Regular I-9 audits: Conduct an in-house audit of I-9 forms and correct mistakes.
 Cross out incorrect information, add correct information, initial and insert current date if you’re using paper I-9.
 Also put up processes and procedure to regularly conduct I-9 audits and check whether there are any discrepancies.

 - Monitor & re-verify: Ensure that you re-verify expiring work authorization documents before they expire and do not allow an employee to continue to work after his or her work authorization document expires.
 Set up a system in place to track expiring work authorization dates of employees and those who need to be re-verified.
 You can set an automated tickler system to notify the employee of the impending expiry date and take necessary action accordingly.